galaxyproject/galaxy-hub/content/blog/2022-07-06-Galaxy-Wellbeing-Blog-3/index.md

 # Burnout

 Burnout, according to [APA dictionary](https://dictionary.apa.org/), is “*a physical, emotional, or mental exhaustion accompanied by decreased motivation, lowered performance, and negative attitudes toward oneself and others*”.
 It results from performing at a high level until stress and tension, especially from extreme and prolonged physical or mental exertion or an overburdening workload, take their toll.
 Burnout can lead to a number of physical health concerns, including headaches, muscle tension, hypertension, and sleep disturbances.
-In fact, burnout has been characterized as a diagnosable mental health disorder by the World Health Organization.

 ## Factors that lead to burnout